The incredible power of the 90-day business plan.

 It’s where the whole is greater than the sum of its parts.

-That’s why if the stock market were to drop 40%, you’d then need a 60% gain to break even.
+Curiously, it’s why if the stock market were to drop 40%, you’d then need a 60% gain to break even.

-It’s why if you can improve yourself by just 1% every day, in a year from now you’ll be thirty-seven times the person you are right now.
+And, its also why if you can improve yourself by just 1% every day, in a year from now you’ll be thirty-seven times the person you are right now.

 Conversely, it’s also why if you got 1% worse every day for a year, you’d be practically at zero in twelve months’ time.